lmcrean/Steam-Report/README.md

 - a navigation menu with START, HIGH SCORES and HOW TO PLAY
 - a quiz with 10 questions per section
-- 5 sections of questions on Science, Technology, Engineering, Arts and Mathematics
+- 5 sections of questions on Science, Technology, Engineering, Arts and Mathematics.
+From a database of 50 questions per section.
 - a high score with a username, score, timestamp and rank.
 - option to restart the quiz
+- open-close information about careers in STEAM

 </i>

 ***